kytta/www/README.md

 # [www.kytta.dev][site]

-This is the source code for [www.kytta.dev][site] as well as all of the published content.
+This is the source code for [www.kytta.dev][site] as well as all its content.

 ## Build